loganrath/promotion/application.md

 * Created 50+ [asynchronous information literacy experiences](https://brockport.open.suny.edu/webapps/blackboard/content/listContent.jsp?course_id=_1565_1&content_id=_41924_1){:target="_blank"}
 * Served as an embedded librarian into EDI 448/548 (twice) & 671 (three times) with Allison Wright to explore multiple cultural events
 * Flipped instruction offerings to EDI600 starting in 2013
+* Infused EDI600 content into multiple courses upon program reconfiguration
 * Mapped information literacy curriculum across undergraduate program in elementary education
-* Performed 200+ one-on-one research consultations with students and faculty in support of courses in ASL, BUS, CSC, CRJ, EDI, FCE, HON, FRN, NUR, PBH, SPN, and SWO
+* Performed over 200 one-on-one research consultations with students and faculty in support of courses in ASL, BUS, CSC, CRJ, EDI, FCE, HON, FRN, NUR, PBH, SPN, and SWO
-* Welcome the Teachers of Tomorrow Learning/Living Community to Brockport with a library tour annually
+* Welcomed the [Teachers of Tomorrow Learning/Living Community](https://www.brockport.edu/life/living_learning_communities/tot.html){:target="_blank"} to Brockport with a library tour annually
 * Created and updated [training materials and workshops](http://library.brockport.edu/zotero){:target="_blank"} for Zotero
 * Collaborated with First-Year Experience to update NetID information available to new students
-* Collaborated with Lifelong Learning Institute to provide training on accounts and Blackboard to a population of learners over 60
+* Collaborated with [Lifelong Learning Institute](http://alumni.brockport.edu/s/1549/rd17/interior.aspx?sid=1549&gid=1&pgid=1010){:target="_blank"} to provide training on accounts and Blackboard to a population of learners over 60
 * Collaborated with Online and Hybrid Learning Librarian and Instructional Technologist where appropriate
 * Reached out to ENG302 faculty to include information literacy instruction into the business curriculum
-* Developed the international business tab of the business research guide.
+* Began development of the international business tab of the business research guide.
-* Served as liaison to the departments of Education & Human Development, Modern Languages and Cultures, Psychology, Sociology and Criminal Justice
+* Served as liaison to the departments of Education & Human Development, Modern Languages and Cultures, Psychology, Sociology, and Criminal Justice
 * Served on the reference desk including night and weekend rotations